-Mainline - The project "Mitigation Schedule" update with a data date of January 25, 2013 again reflects a -7 calendar day variance with a September 6, 2013 SSCD.
-DTP's schedule shows the Revenue Service Date to be January 10, 2014.
-MWAA completed its schedule review of the schedule update with a data date of January 25, 2013 on February 26, 2013 and determined it to be "not accepted."
-MWAA Letter No. 07990 stated that this was "largely due to the incorporation of the unapproved Commissioning and Integration Testing Schedule which represents a significant portion of the remaining activities" despite MWAA's rejection of that testing schedule.
-MWAA also stated that "DTP also continues to ignore specifications by adding activities, deleting activities, changing relationships, using constraints, and changing durations contrary to...contract requirements."
+Mainline - The project "Mitigation Schedule" update with a data date of February 25, 2013 reflected a -12 calendar day variance with a September 11, 2013 SSCD.
+DTP's schedule shows the Revenue Service Date to be January 15, 2014.
+MWAA completed its schedule review of the schedule update with a data date of February 25, 2013 on March 15, 2013 and again determined it to be "not accepted."
+MWAA Letter No. 08044 once again stated that this was "largely due to the incorporation of the unapproved Commissioning and Integration Testing Schedule which represents a significant portion of the remaining activities" despite MWAA's rejection of that testing schedule.
+MWAA also stated, "DTP also continues to ignore specifications by adding activities, deleting activities, changing relationships, using constraints, and changing durations contrary to...contract requirements."
+Subsequent to this letter, DTP submitted its revised "Commissioning and Integration Testing Schedule" via Letter No. 0440 dated March 22, 2013, which was reviewed and "accepted as noted" via Letter No. 08113 dated April 8, 2013.

-This mitigation schedule supersedes the previously approved recovery schedule with a data date of December 25, 2010 that was finally settled in mid-September 2011 but does not relieve DTP from their obligations to the earlier recovery schedule.
-MWAA reported during the July 10, 2012 Monthly Update Meeting that RFC160 and RFC161 related to the mitigation schedule has been settled along with the language on June 15, 2012.
-The official final approval was finally provided on December 6, 2012.
+The mitigation schedule supersedes the previously approved recovery schedule with a data date of December 25, 2010 that was finally settled in mid-September 2011 but does not relieve DTP from their obligations to the earlier recovery schedule.

 MWAA and DTP continue the ongoing deliberation process of determining weather related excusable delay days as reflected in the table below.
-As a result, the SSCD has been adjusted to August 29, 2013.
-However, DTP'S assessment has reported an additional 15 calendar days of weather delay that if approved would move the SSCD to September 13, 2013.
+As a result, the SSCD has been adjusted to